Orioles slug their way past Indians 13-0

+BALTIMORE (AP) — Manager Brandon Hyde says his young Baltimore Orioles are a fun team to watch, regardless of how much they’ve been struggling.

+The Orioles certainly put on a show the last two nights against the Cleveland Indians.

-BALTIMORE (AP) — Andrew Cashner threw seven innings of three-hit ball, Renato Núñez had two of Baltimore’s four home runs and the Orioles clinched their first series win since April with a 13-0 victory over the Cleveland Indians on Saturday.
+Andrew Cashner threw seven innings of three-hit ball, Renato Nunez had two of Baltimore’s four home runs and the Orioles clinched their first series win since April with their second consecutive 13-0 victory over Cleveland on Saturday.

+“To win a series, obviously feels great,” Hyde said.
+“I just want our guys to play well.
+I’m concerned about how we play.
+I’m concerned about how we play the game and just the last two games we played really good baseball.
+It began with our starting pitching.”

-Anthony Santander etched his way into Camden Yards’ history when he hit the 100th home run, and 45th by an Oriole, to land on Eutaw Street since the stadium opened on April 6, 1992.
+Anthony Santander etched his way into Camden Yards’ history when he hit the 100th home run, and 45th by an Oriole, to land on Eutaw Street since the stadium opened in 1992.

+“It’s an honor to hit the 100th home run onto Eutaw Street.
+It’s just unbelievable,” Santander said through a translator.
+“Hopefully tomorrow we can sweep them.”

 Chance Sisco also homered for Baltimore, which has outscored Cleveland 26-0 over the first two games.
 The Orioles will go for their first three-game sweep of the season Sunday.

 Cashner (8-3) was scratched moments before the first pitch as thunderstorms passed through the area.
-When the start of the game was announced for 5:10 p.m. — an hour and six minutes delay — Cashner was renamed the starter.
+When the start of the game was announced for 5:10 p.m. — a 66-minute delay — Cashner was renamed the starter.

 He finished with six strikeouts and just one walk and has won four of his last five decisions.

+“It was kind of a cluster, but thank God the weather came when it did,” Cashner said.

-The Orioles earned back-to-back shutouts for the first time since June 28, 2015, also against Cleveland in a doubleheader.
+The Orioles earned back-to-back shutouts for the first time since September 2016 against the Yankees.

 Trey Mancini had three hits and drove in three runs for the Orioles, who had not won a series since April 22-24 against the White Sox.
-Núñez tied a career-high with four RBIs.
+Baltimore had lost its previous 18 series.

+“They hit better than us.
+They played better than us.
+They pitched better than us.
+They managed better than us,” Indians manager Terry Francona said.
+“This game will make you laugh sometimes and it will make you shake your head.
+Sometimes it will make you cry.”

 Baltimore took a 1-0 lead in the second on a double by Hanser Alberto off Indians rookie Zach Plesac.